 „Open with their religion“ means in this case, that the boy revealed himself as a Jew in an ethics class.
 This was reason enough for some pupils to take action against the boy.
 Today, there is no „open jew“ in the school anymore.

-Schools need an immediate action program to effectively and sustainably deal with anti-Semitism in the Arab and Muslim community.
-A mosque in which anti-Semitism is preached is like a beer hall where neo-Nazis gather.
+Schools need an immediate action program to effectively and sustainably deal with antisemitism in the Arab and Muslim community.
+A mosque in which anti-Judaism is preached is like a beer hall where neo-Nazis gather.
 Such mosques must be treated as such.
 An imam, who preaches against Jews, is like a Nazi who agitates against Jews.
 The Nazi maintains he’s a good German just as the Imam considers himself a good Muslim.

 Germans carry responsibility when Nazis agitate against Jews.
 Likewise, Muslims have a responsibility when Islamists agitate against Jews.
 If Islam really does belong to Germany, then Muslims are – as Germans and Muslims – now doubly obliged to stand up against Jew-hatred!